CodeWithLuwam/July-24-ServiceNow-Business-Rules-Configuration-and-Testing/README.md

 &emsp;Create a Business Rule that displays:<br>
 &emsp;"Please ensure the asset tag number is correct for all laptops." when Asset Type is Laptop and the Asset Tag field is not empty<br>
 **Business Rule 2: Auto-fill Description**<br>
-&emsp;Create another Business Rule that fills in the Short Description with "Asset recovery initiated for [Employee Name]" only if it's empty <br>
+&emsp;Create another Business Rule that fills in the Short Description with "Asset recovery initiated for [Employee Name]" only if it's not empty <br>
 **Test Your Work** <br>
 Create a new Asset Recovery Request<br>